maheshs85/Adventure/README.md

   - use ...

 ## Drop Verb
 Drop lets you drop items in any room.
+It is implemented exactly as given in Canvas.